novillo-cs/lab_01_RandomWalker/directions.md

     ![image](https://github.com/novillo-cs/lab_01_RandomWalker/assets/123229891/dcedb5a8-3280-404b-b9d9-fce8f20f3e87)

-3. Discuss with your partner about an optimal possible solution.
+3. Discuss with your partner about an optimal possible solution. **DO NOT WRITE ANY CODE YET.**

 4. Write at least one paragrath explaining your solution in the file solution.txt.
 Please be clear.